Qatar Airways Policy on Agent Debit Memo (ADM)

 - ADMs will be issued for each specific transaction; however, more than one transaction can be included in one ADM if the reason for the charge is the same for the same agent.

-- For GDS misuse, ADMs will be raised if the total misuse amount of the billable misuses, listed herein (Duplicate Cost, Churning Cost, Fake name Cost, Invalid Flight Number Cost, Inactive Bookings costs, Invalid Class of Booking Cost, Other Misuse Costs.), equals or exceeds USD Fifty ($50) during an audit period.
+- For GDS misuse, ADMs will be raised if the total misuse amount of the billable misuses, listed herein (Duplicate Cost, Churning Cost, Fake name Cost, Invalid Flight Number Cost, Inactive Bookings costs, Invalid Class of Booking Cost, Other Misuse Costs.), equals or exceeds USD Fifteen ($15) in any single audit month.
 The amount is subject to revision.

 - If Qatar Airways raises an ADM for non-compliance with fare rules, the general principle applied is to raise the fare to the next applicable fare.